“I love that it promotes safe and pleasurable sex …” Sex and Relationships Info and Advice for over 14s. See also free ebook.

-This site is aimed at young people who are having, or thinking about having, sex.
-It’s also for people working out whether they want to have sex at all and about who they are as a person.
+This site is aimed at you if you are having, or thinking about having, sex.
+It’s also for you if you are interested in sex, or want to think more about you, your identity and your relationships.
 So the content is suitable for over 14s (sometimes older).
 If in doubt ask a parent or an older person that you trust and looks wise.

 It’s really for UK readers which means I use words like ‘snog’, ‘shag’ and ‘fancy’ a lot but also talk about free services for young people available in this country.

 If you want to get the best of this website on your phone/tablet/whatevz you can download the ebook for free here

 Here’s an intro about what you can find here.
 Click on the images to go to the main pages or click on those above ↑